ClSlaid/TseinDNS/readme.md

 > *Tsein* indicates *Arrow* in Hunanese.

+## *DISCLAIMER
-*It is currently still under development.*
+*It is currently still under development and SHOULD NOT be used for production use.*

-## Software Architecture Planning
+## Software Architecture
-The software will implements a connection manager, a DNS cache and other utilities for DNS resolving.
+The software will implement a connection manager, a DNS cache and other utilities for DNS resolving.

 ### Connection Manager
 As is explained in [RFC7766](https://datatracker.ietf.org/doc/html/rfc7766) and [RFC7858](https://datatracker.ietf.org/doc/html/rfc7858), to save the overhead of TLS/TCP handshacking in DNS over TCP and DNS over TLS connections, the TLS/TCP connections between server and clients should be kept as long as possible.